tnaganawa/tungstenfabric-docs/TungstenFabricPrimer.md

 https://tungsten.io/community/

-# components in Tungsten Faric
+# Components in Tungsten Fabric

 There are a lot of different components in Tungsten Fabric.
 Let me briefly describe the usage of these parts.